FrankDocu/Lichess-Development-Onboarding/translation_context.md

 If rating is ± %s=Appears as a selectable option for the "let other players challenge you" option.
 The user may choose to only accept challenges from within a certain rating range.

 Only friends=Appears as a selectable option for the "let other players challenge you" option.
 The user may choose to only accept challenges from friends.

+Watch=One of the four menu sections.
+Contains links to Lichess TV, international events and the curated video library.

+International events=Real-time worldwide chess tournaments, powered by FICS.
+Appears as a dropdown option on the menu bar as well as on menu page.
+Links to https://lichess.org/watch

+Video library=A carefully curated library of free chess videos.Appears as a dropdown option on the menu bar as well as on menu page.
+Links to https://lichess.org/video

+Mobile app=Lichess' very own free and open source Android and IOS application.
+Appears on the footer of the menu page.
+Links to https://lichess.org/mobile

+Webmasters=Information on how webmasters can embed Lichess features such as the daily puzzle or Lichess TV.
+Appears on the footer of the menu page.
+Links to https://lichess.org/developers

+Contribute=Information on how people can contribute to Lichess whether it through code, translation or donation.
+Appears on the footer of the menu page.
+Links to https://lichess.org/help-lichess

+ThankYou=A page thanking all contributes of Lichess.
+Appears on the footer of the menu page.
+Links to https://lichess.org/thanks

+Donate=A page where one can find out how to donate to Lichess.
+Appears on the footer of the menu page.
+Links to https://lichess.org/donate

+Contact= A page detailing the ways in which one can contact Lichess.
+Appears on the footer of the menu page.
+Links to https://lichess.org/contact

+TermsOfService=A page detailing the Lichess' terms of service.
+Appears on the footer of the menu page.
+Links to https://lichess.org/terms-of-service

+SourceCode= Lichess' source code repository.
+Appears on the footer of the menu page.
+Links to https://github.com/ornicar/lila